bitextor/neural-document-aligner/README.md

 #### Merge embeddings

 As another step of the preprocessing, different strategies can be applied to merge the sentence-level embedding and get a document-level embedding.
-Sometimes, the document alignment strategy will apply its own merging strategy because needs information which we do not have in the processing step, and in this case, we can use `--do-not-merge-on-preprocessing` (anyway, the merging strategy may reach, optionally, to the document alignment strategy, and different merging strategies may be applied, just after, not at the preprocessing step).
+Sometimes, the document alignment strategy will apply its own merging strategy because needs information which we do not have in the processing step but the merging strategy may reach, optionally, to the document alignment strategy, and different merging strategies may be applied, just after, not at the preprocessing step.
 The available strategies at the preprocessing step are:

 1. Do not apply any merging strategy.
 This strategy can be applied with `--merging-strategy 0`.
 2. Merge embeddings using the average value of the components.
 This strategy can be applied with `--merging-strategy 1`.